microsoft/axe-pipelines-samples/CONTRIBUTING.md

 * Any new sample content being added is documented with a sample-level README.md and verbosely commented inline.
 * The tests run and pass in each sample you're modifying.

-Pull requests will be reviewed by a member of the Accessibility Insights team.
+Pull requests will be reviewed and merged by a member of the Accessibility Insights team.

 ## Contributor License Agreement